-Do bear in mind that some concentrations have specific entrance requirements above and beyond the entrance requirements for the economics master's, so check the websites of the universities which you are thinking about applying to for more details.
+Bear in mind that in certain economics departments, some concentrations may have specific entrance requirements above and beyond the entrance requirements for the economics Master's.
+Be sure to check the websites of the universities that you’re applying to for more details.

 Econometrics / Quantitative Methods

-For students who want to combine the study of fields of from social science and the humanities, they may be interested in economic history.
-This involves using modern economic methods to examine historical situations and institutions.
+For students who want to combine the study of history with economics, good news!
+Economic history is an established subfield that is often offered as a concentration.
+Study in economic history involves using modern economic methods to examine historical situations and institutions.

 Finance / Financial Management

 Those who want to work in financial regulation, in public finance roles or in the finance industry, – for example in a bank or an investment group – should consider taking a concentration in finance or in financial management.
 The jobs which this can lead to are typically very well compensated, and a finance specialization offers much real-world applicability.

 Many economics departments include monetary economics coursework options within their financial economics concentrations.
 Some offer monetary economics concentrations that typically deviate from the core financial economics coursework somewhat, but still share many classes with the standard financial economics degree.
 So ,students who are interested in central banking ought to look for financial economics concentrations that include monetary economics coursework.